-USRF has an industry-leading operating infrastructure.
-It has storage and supply points close to the fuel terminals and 68 bulk plants that it buys from, which are in key markets and have about 30 million gallons of storage capacity.
-USRF also has throughput agreements and access to third party supply points that enhance its market reach and distribution capacity.
+US Propane has an industry-leading operating infrastructure.
+It has third party propane supply points strategically located across 198 bulk plants, which are in key markets and have about 13 million gallons of storage capacity.
+US Propane also has third party storage agreements that enhance its market reach and distribution capacity.